pixal-lab/PixalBot-LogUploader/README.md

 - Start Time: Enter the start time of the run in the "Start Time" field.
 - Duration: Indicate the duration of the run in the "Duration" field.
 - Add Run: If you have additional runs to report, click the "Add Period" button.
 This allows you to add multiple run reports (up to 7).
+- Min Encounter Duration: Indicate the minimum duration of the encounter on the "Min Encounter Duration" field.
 - Webhook Link: In the "Webhook Link" field, provide the link to the Discord webhook where you want to send the log report.
 - Send: After filling in all the required information, click the "Send" button to send the log report to the specified Discord channel using the webhook.